 NACG's extensive archive is readily accessible to international art and cultural institutions who value the collection as a vital resource.
 Intrinsic to our policy of non-exclusivity is our mission to provide visibility for works of art from all cultural, gender, and ethnic backgrounds.

 The New American Cinema Group, Inc. (NACG) was founded on July 14, 1961 as a membership cooperation by a group of 22 New York artists, including Jonas Mekas, Shirley Clarke, Ken and Flo Jacobs, Andy Warhol, and Jack Smith.
 The Film-Makers’ Cooperative is a division of the NACG and continues to be its operational name.

 For the first two decades, the NACG operated as a for-profit membership distribution center.

 In 1981, under the leadership of Margery Keller the NACG expanded its mission to include educational, artistic, and literary activities, i.e. film screenings, workshops, seminars, book publications, and so on.
 In addition to analog film, the NACG now also distributed video and digital media.

-In 1993, under Executive Director MM Serra the NACG was finally granted non-profit status.
+Executive Director MM Serra was finally granted non-profit status for the NACG.
 With this new standing, the NACG began archiving and preserving older film and video work for the benefit of future prosperity.

-In the 2000s, Board President Gregg Biermann introduced the NACG’s ongoing effort to digitize the vast archive consisting of more than 5000 films by over 1000 media makers.
+In the 2000s, Board members began a digital effort to expand our digital collection.
+Former Board c/o President Gregg Biermann introduced the NACG’s ongoing effort to digitize the vast archive consisting of more than 5000 films by over 1000 media makers.